conorbmurphy/Predicting-Seizures/README.md

 ### Wavelet Transformation

-Given that the frequency of brain electrical activity appears to correlate with whether a seizure is immanent, I performed a wavelet transformation on data with five transformations for each of the common wavelengths:
+Given that the frequency of brain electrical activity appears to correlate with whether a seizure is immanent, I performed a wavelet transformation on data with five transformations within the bounds of each of the common wavelengths:

 | Wavelength        |      Frequency (hz)      |
 | ------------- |:-------------:|